brijml/mikolov_word2vec/README.md

 # bengio_wordprediction
 A Neural Probabilistic Language Model
+This project is besed on the paper "Neural Probabilistic Language Model" by bengio et al.

 1. Create a virtual environment using anaconda(install anaconda2 if you do not have it installed)